-Making vanilla ice cream (or any other vanilla flavoured muffin/cookie/etc) always causes a dilemma.
+Making vanilla ice cream (or any other vanilla flavoured muffin/cookie/etc.) always causes a dilemma.
 Should you use a (natural) vanilla bean, an extract or artificial vanilla (= vanillin)?
 One clearly is more expensive than the other, and they look different, but are they actually different?
+If you have one at home, but a recipe calls for another, what to do?

 Even though there often isn’t a right and wrong on which to use, there definitely are differences.
-In order to explain this properly, we’ll be using some great food chemistry!
+Those are best explained using some good food chemistry.

 What is vanilla?